florian/cookie.js/readme.md

 ---

-cookie.js also supports AMD.
-So if you want to include cookie.js dynamically, you can just require it with any AMD loader, for example [RequireJS](http://requirejs.org/).
+cookie.js also supports AMD and CommonJS.
+So if you want to include cookie.js dynamically, you can just require it with any AMD / CommonJS loader, for example [RequireJS](http://requirejs.org/) for AMD.
-Follow the instructions of your AMD loader to include cookie.js.
+Follow the instructions of your loader to include cookie.js.

 ---